 Companies can get everyone involved in celebrating diversity in the workplace.
 These could be through special events and celebrations organized

-by ERG's or HR.
+by ERG or HR.
 It is important to make these events inclusive and also ensure leader participation in them.
-It should all about focusing on the human aspect and less about a check list.
+It should all about focusing on the human aspect and less on a checklist.

 Example: 'Day of the Year' inclusive events and capturing feedback